-Helpful guidelines were produced by the Administrative Review Council styled "Practical Guidelines for Preparing Statements of Reasons" in June 2000.
-A commentary on the said guidelines was also published at the same time.
+Helpful guidelines were published by the Commonwealth's Administrative Review Council (ARC) styled "Practical Guidelines for Preparing Statements of Reasons" in June 2000.
+A useful commentary on the said guidelines was also published at the same time.
 The guidelines (last revised on 26 May 2003) and the commentary are posted on the internet.
 The Guidelines, for example, state in clear and practical terms (at page 12):

 "State the real reasons for your decision.
 Do not rewrite history when preparing a statement of reasons.
 Every decision should be capable of a logical explanation.
 Your statement must contain all steps of reasoning, linking the facts to your decision, so that the person reading the statement can understand how your decision was reached.
 Your statement must go further than state your conclusions - you must give real reasons for those conclusions.
 You should also indicate any relevant policy statements or guidelines or other agency practices you took into account.
 In essence, you need to include any detailed background to the making of your decision, so that the person who receives the reasons will understand them (and not have to guess at any gaps)."

-A checklist for the ensuring that the Tribunal sets outs proper reasoning is presented below.
+My suggested checklist for the ensuring that the Tribunal sets outs proper reasoning is set out below.